The rules for taking a child out of school are set out in the Pupil Registration Regulations.

-NB Government proposals to introduce a delay before deregistration were dropped in May 2011.
-This was announced in a parliamentary debate which you can read about here DfE web page on School Attendance now moved to GOV.UK
+Earlier government proposals to introduce a delay before deregistration were dropped.
+This was announced in a parliamentary debate which you can read about on my News Page from May 2011.

 If the child is a registered pupil at a special school, the parent requires consent from the local authority before the child's name can be removed from the school roll.
-(Consent is not required for children with special needs attending mainstream schools).
+Special school deregistration is covered by 8.-(2) of the Pupil Registration Regulations, NOT 8.1.
 Consent must not be unreasonably withheld.
-The regulations do not stipulate that the parent must seek consent for home education.
-Nor do the regulations say that the child must continue to attend the school until Part 4 of the statement (address of school) is modified.
-More information on modifying Part 4 of the SEN statement may be found in paragraph 8.96 page 114 of the Special Educational Needs Code of Practice
+The regulations do not stipulate that the parent must seek consent or permission for home education.
+Nor do they say that the child must continue to attend the school until the EHCP is amended.
+See paragraph 10.33 SEND Code of Practice

 The Pupil Registration Regulations (England) 2006.